AlienAuthor2054/Chemistry-Sandbox/README.md

 Mobile support is currently low priority.
 The game still loads, but many features are (and will be) unavailable.
 Please play on PC for the best experience.

+There is a full in-game tutorial, which aside from controls, tries to give some chemistry context.
+It takes about 10 minutes to complete.

-For now, here is a controls tutorial for PC users:
+Here is the previous shortened controls tutorial for PC users:

 1. Use `Scroll Wheel` or number keys `1` to `4` to select among four elements (hydrogen, carbon, nitrogen, and oxygen).
 The selected element's symbol appears on the bottom-left.
 2. `Left Click` on the gray area (world) to spawn an atom.